saaya28/rpl-summer-2022/sanjiv/DailyLog.md

 <h2>6/30: </h2>
-* Continued ROS lessons -- learned more about creating packages and using topics
+* Continued ROS lessons -- learned more about creating packages and using topics<br>
 * Learned about master and the other nodes/modules